Part 2 of a 2-Part Series

 About Foothill Funeral & Cremation Services in Glendora, California

-Whether you choose to hold a memorial or funeral now or wait until restrictions are further eased, we would love to help you celebrate your loved one’s life.
-At Foothill, we will do our best to make sure you can mourn the loss of your loved one in a safe manner.
+When the time comes, if you so desire, we would value the opportunity to help you pre-plan for yourself or a family member or friend.
 Feel free to contact us now to pre-plan your own memorial or at your time of need (626) 335-0615.
-Our relationship with United Methodist Church and Sacred Heart (which currently allows a maximum of 65 people) provide great places for mourners to host funerals and memorials.
-You’ll love the grandiose yet intimate settings in both locations.
+We would be happy to discuss your plans on the phone, via email or by text during the Coronavirus pandemic.
+Our relationship with United Methodist Church and Sacred Heart provide great places for mourners to host funerals and memorials.
+So, once the lockdown orders are reversed, you will love the grandiose yet intimate settings in both locations.